 The Alzheimer’s Association-Greater Indiana Chapter invites you to become an Alzheimer advocate today.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

 On May 15, 2012, the Department of Health and Human Services (HHS) released the final copy of the National Plan to Address Alzheimer's Disease.
 The full 60 page report is available at http://www.alz.org/napa

--Creation and funding of an Office for Adult Guardianship under the Indiana Supreme Court (HB 1001, which is the budget bill).
+-Funding the Office of Adult Guardianship under the Indiana Supreme Court

 Bills are available at www.in.gov Click on Legislature in the right hand bottom corner.
 Then click Bills & Resolutions; click Overview; and then insert the bill number to see the action and obtain a copy of the bill.

 Alzheimer's Disease Task Force Report